cbolz/summit-fy19/ansible-and-cloudforms-better-together/lab/index.md

     Click on "Entry Point".
 A window will pop up which allows us to specify which method instance should be called to populate this Element.

     Select the Instance called "get_vcenter_list" and click ***Apply***.

+TODO:  # avaleror: Since code in this method is pretty simple maybe showing and commenting a little bit, would help students to understand whats is happening in the background ???

     ![select get_vcenter_list instance](../../common/img/get_vcenter_list-instance.png)